There is no doubt that it’s delicious, but why is feta cheese so salty?

 The brine inhibits these unwanted invaders and ensures the cheese lasts longer.

-Feta cheese also has high moisture content and could dissolve quite quickly.
+Feta cheese also has a high moisture content and can dissolve quite quickly.

 The salt in the brine draws out some of the excess liquid, but not to the point of drying it out.